Chaostremor/VERSEM/docs/source/chapterTheory/theory.rst

                   \end{array} \right]
        \end{equation}

-The element matrix looks like this for each stiffness matrix:
+The element matrices look like this for each stiffness matrix:

 .. math::
        \begin{equation}